explosion/weasel/docs/cli.md

 Fetch project assets like datasets and pretrained weights.
 Assets are defined in the `assets` section of the [`project.yml`](tutorial/directory-and-assets.md#project-yml).
-If a `checksum` is provided, the file is only downloaded if no local file with the same checksum exists and spaCy will show an error if the checksum of the downloaded file doesn't match.
+If a `checksum` is provided, the file is only downloaded if no local file with the same checksum exists and Weasel will show an error if the checksum of the downloaded file doesn't match.
 If assets don't specify a `url` they're considered "private" and you have to take care of putting them into the destination directory yourself.
 If a local path is provided, the asset is copied